hello. we’re glad you’re

 When you consider how different each and every one of our people is, it’s not an easy question to answer but for everything that’s different about our people, there are a few traits you will find in all of them.

 They are commercial, energetic, ambitious, entrepreneurial and confident.
 They talk straight, are pragmatic and get involved.
 Getting involved is important at our firm, there are no ringside seats available.
 It’s these things that make each one of us a good fit for Macpherson Kelley.

 Ever so slightly, though our graduate program is truly national.

 The Victorian Graduate Program is a 12 month rotation across a range of practice areas exposing you to a variety of different law experiences.
-In 2021 we will have graduates based in both our Dandenong and Melbourne offices.
+We will have graduates based in both our Dandenong and Melbourne offices.
 Our Victorian graduates complete Supervised Legal Training, allowing for practical on-the-job training.